javascript-tutorial/en.javascript.info/1-js/04-object-basics/09-object-toprimitive/article.md

 E.g. we can't make objects representing vectors or matrices (or archievements or whatever), add them and expect a "summed" object as the result.
 Such architectural feats are automatically "off the board".

 So, because we can't do much here, in real projects people don't do maths with objects.
-When it happens, it's usually because of coding mistake.
+When it happens, it's usually because of a coding mistake.

 In this chapter we'll cover how an object converts to primitive and how to customize it.